 - Increase in potassium levels

-Because of these side effects, I always check my patients’ renal function and potassium level before prescribing an ACE inhibitor.
+Because of these side effects, I always check my patients’ renal function and potassium level before prescribing an ACE inhibitor for treating high blood pressure.
 You should also make sure your doctor knows if you have a history of kidney disease, collagen vascular disease or diabetes, and whether you take potassium supplements.

 Good food sources of CoQ10 include: beef, chicken, trout, salmon, and broccoli

-More Dr. Sinatra Advice on Keeping Blood Pressure Low
+More Dr. Sinatra Advice on Treating High Blood Pressure

 Want the scoop on other common prescription high blood pressure medications?
 Learn more about: